thosgood/this-weeks-finds/markdown/151-200/week199.md

 gas!
 As usual, at any temperature T the probability that this system will be in a state of energy E is proportional to

-    exp(-βE)
+    exp(-\betaE)

-where β = 1/kT and k is Boltzmann's constant.
+where \beta = 1/kT and k is Boltzmann's constant.
 But to get these numbers to add up to one as probabilities should, we have to normalize them, dividing by their sum, which goes by the name of the "partition function".
 The partition function for the free Riemann gas is:

-                               -β
+                               -\beta
-     \sum exp(-β ln n)   =   \sum  n n                    n
+     \sum exp(-\beta ln n)   =   \sum  n n                    n

 the so-called "Riemann zeta function".
-It's well-defined for β > 1 - that is, low temperatures - but it blows up when β = 1.
+It's well-defined for \beta > 1 - that is, low temperatures - but it blows up when \beta = 1.
 This means that the free Riemann gas has a "Hagedorn temperature": a temperature that it can't go above, because doing so would take an infinite amount of energy.

-Nonetheless we can analytically continue the Riemann zeta function around β = 1, and the Riemann hypothesis says that it can only vanish if β is a negative even integer or a number with real part equal to 1/2.
+Nonetheless we can analytically continue the Riemann zeta function around \beta = 1, and the Riemann hypothesis says that it can only vanish if
+\beta is a negative even integer or a number with real part equal to 1/2.
 And, precisely because the free Riemann gas is made of primons, this hypothesis has a lot to do with prime numbers!
 For example, it's equivalent to the assertion that the number of primes less than x